kebaldwi/DNAC-TEMPLATES/LABS/LAB9-Rest-API-Orchestration/module4-discovery.md

 ![json](./images/DNAC-TemplateEditor-DeployTemplate-Verify.png?raw=true "Import JSON")

 ## Summary
-We have been able to deploy a template within a project inside DNA Centers template editor.
-This scenario may be augmented and modified to use of imported files within Postman to allow for a more dynamic approach.
-The flow allows for us to rapidly stage Projects and Templates perhaps iimporting them from GitHub in CICD pipeline.
+We have been able to discover devices within the network and import them into DNA Center.
+This scenario may be augmented and modified to create a brownfield learn which would allow for the provisioning of a template to nullify AAA settings and then assign the device to a site for provisioning.

-Additionally if there is time, look at the pre and post scripts within Postman and take a look at the additionally included Deploy Template API.